atomisthq/docs/docs/user-guide/seeds.md

 Entry | Description
 ------|------------
-`spring-rest-seed` | Spring MVC REST Service
+`spring-rest-seed` | Spring MVC REST Service `java-lib-seed` | Java library

 To see all available seeds in your organization, run `@atomist generators seed`.

+### Excluded files

+When you create a project from a seed, Atomist will copy the seed project, update the POM, and update Java class names.

+These files are excluded from copying:
+  - .travis.yml
+  - LICENSE
+  - CHANGELOG.md
+  - CODE_OF_CONDUCT.md
+  - CONTRIBUTING.md

 ## Naming